Gerardbulky/Innergardssalongen/README.md

 ## FEATURES
 * I incorporated the Navbar Dropdown feature into my site from bootstrap together with [JS](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for my dropdown menu.
 The navbar is responsive and collapse into a hamburger menu icon at 575px,the size of a mobile version.
-* I plan on using the signup Form control feature in bootstrap where users can be registered to the site to get discounts or other informations in the future.
+* I plan in the future to incorporate the signup Form control feature form in bootstrap where users can be registered to the site to get discounts or other informations.

 ### FEATURES LEFT TO IMPLEMENT